BOI Interest Rate in Israel

 10-Year Bond Yield (%, eop) | 0.77 | 1.28 | 3.58 | 3.95 | 4.47 |

-Latest bank decision: At its meeting on 7 April 2025, the Central Bank decided to leave the interest rate unchanged at 4.50%.
+Latest bank decision: At its meeting on 20 August, the Central Bank decided to leave its policy rate unchanged at 4.50%, where it has been since the start of 2024.

-Monetary policy drivers: The Central Bank likely judged it was premature to cut rates given that the labor market is tight and headline plus core inflation are above the upper bound of the Bank’s 1.0–3.0% target range.
-On the flipside, hiking rates was not warranted either, as market inflation expectations for the coming year were within target, and the Bank still expects inflation to decline towards the target range in the coming months—as our panelists also predict.
+Stubborn inflation drives hold: The Central Bank likely judged it was premature to cut rates given that the labor market is tight, and that both headline and core inflation are hovering above the Bank’s 1.0–3.0% target range.
+On the flipside, hiking rates was not warranted either given that headline inflation should move back in range in the coming months.

 How should you choose a forecaster if some are too optimistic while others are too pessimistic?
 FocusEconomics collects Israeli interest rate projections for the next ten years from a panel of 10 analysts at the leading national, regional and global forecast institutions.
 These projections are then validated by our in-house team of economists and data analysts and averaged to provide one Consensus Forecast you can rely on for each indicator.
 By averaging all forecasts, upside and downside forecasting errors tend to cancel each other out, leading to the most reliable interest rate forecast available for Israeli interest rate.